hydraulic-software/conveyor/guidebook/docs/tutorial/tortoise/2-gradle.md

 ## Adapting a Compose Multiplatform app

 !!! tip
-    Use the built-in template apps as a guide by running `conveyor generate compose my-sample-project` and looking at how it's set up.
+    Use the built-in template apps as a guide by running `conveyor generate compose com.mycompany.my-sample-project` and looking at how it's set up, or [browse this git repository](https://github.com/hydraulic-software/compose-multiplatform-starter).

 A default, non-Conveyorized Kotlin Compose Multiplatform app can be generated using the [KMP wizard](https://kmp.jetbrains.com/).
 You should use Compose 1.2 or higher.